ODA Fee Guide, Dental Costs Explained

 Cost of Recementation for Inlays/Onlays/Crowns/Veneers

-The cost of a recementing an Inlay, Onlay, Crown or Veneer ranges between $122-402 depending on the amount of time it takes the dentist to perform this procedure.
-Normally, it takes 30 minutes, and would cost $216.
+The cost of a recementing an Inlay, Onlay, Crown or Veneer starts at $221 and up, depending on the amount of time it takes the dentist to perform this procedure.
+Normally, it takes 30 minutes, and would cost $221 for one.
 The codes relevant to dental crowns in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Recementation/Rebonding, Inlays/Onlays/Crowns/Veneers/Posts/Natural Tooth Gragments (single units only)